C0DER11101/CPrograms/FileSystems/Note1.md

 `C doesnot insert the end-of-file character in the file, it can be entered through keyboard by pressing CTRL+Z(or CTRL+D on some systems).`

 _In binary files, no character represents the end-of-file._

+## Buffer

+_Buffer is an area in memory where the data is temporarily stored before being written to the file._

+When we open a file, a buffer is automatically associated with its file pointer.

+**Whatever data we send to the file is not directly written to the file.
+First it is sent to the buffer and when the buffer is full, its contents are written to the file.
+When the file is closed all the contents of the buffer are automatically written to the file even if the buffer is not full.
+This is called _flushing the buffer_.**

+There can be **three** types of buffering:
+1. Fully buffered.
+2. Line buffered.
+3. Unbuffered.

+* In _fully buffered_ streams, data is transferred only when the buffern is full.
+* In _line buffered_ streams, the data is transferred either when the buffer is full or when a newline character is written to the buffer.
+* In _unbuffered_ streams, the data is transferred as quickly as possible.